reaatech/funcdock/docs/DEPLOYMENT_README.md

 - ✅ Implement proper error handling

 ### Development
-- ✅ Use the dashboard for monitoring: http://localhost:3000/dashboard/
+- ✅ Use the dashboard for monitoring: http://localhost:3000/dashboard/ (or your configured port)
 - ✅ Check logs regularly during development
 - ✅ Use the test runner for validation
 - ✅ Keep dependencies up to date